Years from now, new generations will be grateful for today’s Center for Local History at Arlington Public Library

-As a “footnote” to those stories and the piece above, Center manager Judith Knudsen will receive the 2014 lifetime achievement award from the Oral History in the Mid-Atlantic Region organization.
+As a “footnote” to those stories and the piece above, Center manager Judith Knudsen received the 2014 lifetime achievement award from the Oral History in the Mid-Atlantic Region organization.

-Judy and the Center’s work speaks for itself.
+Judy and the Center’s work speak for themselves.
 And because of that, so do so many voices of Arlington’s past.

 Learn more about the Center for Local History at the Arlington Public Library.